Siyabonga-Gregory/weather-app/README.md

 # Weather app using ArcgisMap API + OpenWeatherMap API)

+Please, Remember to provide your own API keys because the app won't work...

 If interested in the project, please, implement media queries for responsiveness.👌

 If need help please, don't hesitate to send me a mail 👉 huge.fuze@gmail.com